zulip/zulip/help/require-topics.md

 # Require topics in stream messages

+If a user sends a message without a topic, the message's topic is displayed as **(no topic)**.
 Administrators can configure whether stream messages must have a specified topic.

 ## Require topics in stream messages